ExodusMovement/bitcoind-zmq/README.md

 Also refer to the example for usage.

-*Bitcoind* available events are, but you can add only the ones you want or new one for other coins:
+*Bitcoind* available events are these below.
+You can add new coins' events or get rid of those you don't need when instantiating the Class:

 - `hashblock`
 - `hashtx`
 - `rawblock`
 - `rawtx`

-Reserved events and namespaces:
+**Reserved events and namespaces**:

 - `error:*`
 - `close:*`